 Creative Justice Initiative

 Executive Director: Dr. Marta Moreno Vega, email@example.com

 Mujeres Ayudando Madres (MAM) is a non-profit organization with the objective of educating and supporting families during the pregnancy process.
-We promote a culture of peace for birth, focused on achieving a safe birth experience that protects the physical and psychological health of the family.
-Founded in San Juan in 2007, MAM offers gynecological/ obstetric, midwifery, psychological, legal and educational services, focused on supporting the development of educated and fortified families to face pregnancy.
-The objective of our project is to provide women with a woman-centered, family focused, and Puerto Rican-specific teaching guide for community health education, thereby extending the mission of Centro MAM.
+MAM promotes a culture of peace for birth, focused on achieving a safe birth experience that protects the physical and psychological health of the family.
+Founded in San Juan in 2007, MAM offers gynecological/obstetric, midwifery, psychological, legal and educational services, focused on supporting the development of educated and fortified families to face pregnancy.
+The objective of the project is to provide women with a woman-centered, family focused, and Puerto Rican-specific teaching guide for community health education, thereby extending the mission of Centro MAM.
 This will expand the reach of MAM significantly into underserved communities and further empower local leaders and women to take charge of their own lives and community to further strengthen families and the overall health of the island.